rails/rails/guides/source/action_view_overview.md

 -------------------------------

 As mentioned before, the final HTML output is a composition of three Rails elements: `Templates`, `Partials` and `Layouts`.
-Find below a brief overview of each one of them.
+Below is a brief overview of each one of them.

 ### Templates